 Bee venom is extracted using a low-voltage electrical plate installed under the hive for a short period of time.
 When the bees come into contact with the electrodes, they receive a small shock that causes them to sting the glass surface in defence, releasing their venom.
 While this method allows the bees to retain their stingers (and therefore survive), it's still a highly stressful experience for the colony.

-Our Stance at Bee Cosmetics
+Our stance at Bee Cosmetics

 At Bee Cosmetics, we feel these collection methods are simply too cruel and invasive to the bees.
 We choose not to use royal jelly or bee venom.
 Instead, we focus on using bee-derived ingredients including honey, beeswax, and propolis that we collect safely and sustainably with no harm to our bees.